PovertyAction/PII_detection/README.md

-This project (and README) is currently under active development.
-It is not ready for testing, use, or sharing (internal or external) at this time.

-# PII_detection
+# PII Application

+### About
-This script is meant to assist in the detection of PII (personally identifiable information) and subsequent removal from a dataset.
+This application identifies likely PII (personally identifiable information) in a dataset.

 Ensuring the dataset is devoid of PII is ultimately still your responsibility.
-Be careful with potential identifiers, especially geographic, because they can sometimes be combined with other variables to become identifying.

-### How to Use

-### Methodology

 ### Help and Support

-For simple issues you can consult the FAQ in the documentation.
-If your issue is not suitably resolved there, please check the issues on GitHub.
-Finally, if no solution is available there feel free to open an issue; the authors will attempt to respond in a reasonably timely fashion.
+Please check the issues section on GitHub for previously solved issues.
+If no solution is available there feel free to open an issue; the author will attempt to respond in a reasonably timely fashion.
 If your request is urgent you may contact researchsupport@poverty-action.org

 ### Contributing